bathtaters/file-compare/README.md

 ```

 ### TODO:
- - Add Video and Image options
+ - Add Video and Image options (See compControl for info on how)
+    - Get image dimensions
+    - Check video for audio?
+    - Add Music compare method (hasher?)